German stocks - Factors to watch on November 9

 The head of the banks’ Private Customers unit, Martin Zielke, told Sueddeutschen Zeitung that online payment service Paydirekt, Germany’s banks’ answer to Paypal, would likely win at least 250,000 registered users within the first few months of its launch.

-Continental slightly raised its full-year profit outlook after posting higher third-quarter earnings on growing car sales in Europe and North America.
+Q3 results due.
+Adjusted EBIT seen up 23 percent at 1.18 billion euros.

-The municipal utility of the city of Dortmund, which holds 4 percent in RWE, told daily Westdeutsche Allgemeine Zeitung it was bracing for a cut in RWE’s dividend to 0.85 euros.
+The municipal utility of the city of Dortmund, which holds 4 percent in RWE, told daily Westdeutschen Allgemeinen Zeitung it was bracing for a cut in RWE’s dividend to 0.85 euros.

 Airbus expects to sell more A380 superjumbos this year, but a potential deal may not be finalized until early 2016, the planemaker’s chief executive said on Sunday.